Dargones/anceps/README.md

 * compare.py

   Prints the distribution of different meter patterns (a unigram) obtained from the output of scansion.py.
-Also, evaluates algorithm's performance, comparing its output against that from manual_result.txt.
+Also, evaluates algorithm's performance, comparing its output with the data from manual_result.txt.

 * input/input.txt